 Using Skyris as an Autoguider

 Skyris cameras also make excellent autoguiders.
 If used with a Celestron mount, Skyris connects as a DirectShow device or WDM-style webcam.
 Just plug the hand control into the supplied serial cable using an optional USB to RS-232 Adapter.
 Skyris works with popular software like MaxIm DL or freeware like PHD Guiding.
-Or, plug the camera into the ST-4 autoguider port on select non-Celestron mounts, turning your Skyris into a high-end autoguider.
-Learn more on our Support Tab.
+Skyris can also be used as an autoguider.
+For more details, please check the article in our Support tab.

 Praise for Skyris 132M from the World's Top Astroimagers